 An insect bite or sting often causes a small, red lump on the skin, which may be painful and itchy.

-It can be difficult to identify what you were bitten or stung by if you didn't see it happen.
-But don't worry if you're not sure – the treatment for most bites and stings is similar.
+It can be difficult to identify what you were bitten or stung by if you did not see it happen.
+But do not worry if you're not sure – the treatment for most bites and stings is similar.

 Wasp and hornet stings